shnewto/sheas.blog/_drafts/2017-rust-impl-period.md

-Though not directly affecting any of _bindgen's_ functionality, the [quickchecking crate](https://github.com/rust-lang-nursery/rust-bindgen/tree/master/tests/quickchecking) written to tackle the
+Though not directly affecting any of _bindgen's_ functionality, the [quickchecking crate](https://github.com/rust-lang-nursery/rust-bindgen/tree/master/tests/quickchecking) was written to tackle the
 _[Add property based testing with quickcheck](https://github.com/rust-lang-nursery/rust-bindgen/issues/970)_
 issue will hopefully help contribute to its growth.
 Some of the power of property testing might be boiled down to its efficiency in testing an exhaustive set of inputs.
-One property test has the potential to excercise what in other paradigms, often requires an impractical or even impossible number of individual tests.
+One property test has the potential to exercise what in other paradigms, often requires an impractical or even impossible number of individual tests.
 [quickcheck](https://github.com/BurntSushi/quickcheck) is a Rust package that enables writing property tests